dineshchhantyal/chart_gizmo/docs/api/charts.md

   - `border_width`: Border width for the dataset elements
 - `get_configuration()`: Get the complete chart configuration as a dictionary ready for Chart.js.
 - `get_default_options()`: Get the default chart options, can be overridden by subclasses.
 - `saveImage(filepath)`: Asynchronous method to save the chart as a PNG image file.
 Must be awaited when called.
+See [Chart Image Export Example](../examples/#chart-image-export).
   - `filepath`: Path where the image file will be saved

 All specific chart types inherit from this class and may override or extend its methods.
 The configuration options follow [Chart.js documentation](https://www.chartjs.org/docs/latest/configuration/) but are exposed through a Python interface.